mslinn/jekyll_all_collections/README.md

     License: MIT
     Installed at (0.3.8): /home/mslinn/.rbenv/versions/3.2.2/lib/ruby/gems/3.2.0

-    Provides a collection of all collections in site.all_collections.
+    Provides normalized collections and extra functionality for Jekyll websites.
 ```

 ### Build and Push to RubyGems

-To release a new version,
+To release a new version:

 1. Update the version number in `version.rb`.
+2. Add an entry in `CHANGELOG.md` describing the changes since the last release.
-2. Commit all changes to git; if you don't the next step might fail with an unexplainable error message.
+3. Commit all changes to git; if you don't the next step might fail with a confusing error message.
-3. Run the following:
+4. Run the following:

     ```shell
     $ bundle exec rake release